sumowll/BD4H-Bootcamp/web/env-local-docker.md

 {% objective %}

-For the purpose of normalize the envoronment, we provide a simple [docker](https://docs.docker.com/) image for you, which contains most of the software required by this course.
-Besides, we can easily provide a few scripts to install some optional packages.
+For the purpose of the environment normalization, we provide a simple [docker](https://docs.docker.com/) image for you, which contains most of the software required by this course.
+We also provide a few scripts to install some optional packages.

 {% endobjective %}

 The whole progress would seem as follow:

 1. Make sure you have enough resource:
-	1. It requires at least 8GiB Physical RAM, 16GiB or greater would be better
+	1. It requires at least 8GB Physical RAM, 16GB or greater would be better
-	2. It requires at least 15GiB hard disk storage
+	2. It requires at least 15GB hard disk storage
 2. Install a docker environment in local machine
 3. Start Docker Service, pull images and create a instance
 4. Just rock it!
-5. Destroy the containers and images if it is not required
+5. Destroy the containers and images if they are not required anymore

 # 0. System Environment

-You should have engough system resource if you are planning to start a container in you local os.
+You should have enough system resource if you are planning to start a container in your local OS.
-You are supposed to reserve at least 4 GiB RAM to docker, and reserve some other memory to the host machine.
-Besides, if you only reserved 4GiB to the virtual machine, you can start all the hadoop related service except [Zeppelin](https://zeppelin.apache.org)
+You are supposed to reserve at least 4 GB RAM for Docker, and some other memory for the host machine.
+While, you can still start all the Hadoop related services except [Zeppelin](https://zeppelin.apache.org), even if you only reserve 4GB for the virtual machine.

 # 1. Install Docker

 There is an official instruction [here](https://docs.docker.com/engine/installation/).
-You can also check the official documentation to get the latest news and some detail explainations.
+You can check the official documentation to get the latest news and some detail explanations.

 ## Install Docker on RHEL/CentOS/Fedora